anno-mods/Spice-it-Up/index.md

 - Adds a Commuter Pier to the Arctic, unlocked with 1.500 Technicians.
 They can only be built on normal islands, cliffs cannot be reached.

 **Commuter pier for New World**
 - Adds a Commuter Pier to the New World, unlocked with 1.500 Obrera.
+The pier is mutually exclusive with the commuter airship module.

 **Commuter Pier for Enbesa**
 - Adds a Commuter Pier to Enbesa, unlocked with 1.500 Elders.